 Pregnancy and The Older Woman

-Women over 35 who are unsuccessfully trying to start a family are unfortunately boxed and labelled.
+Many women over 35, so-called older women, who are unsuccessfully trying to start a family often turn to alternative fertility treatments such as fertility astrology to supplement their medical treatment.
+They are unfortunately boxed and labelled.
 “Infertile”.
 “Struggling to conceive”.
 And in the past as “elderly primigravida”.
-Many turn to alternative fertility treatments to supplement their medical treatment.
 I started to write this blog about the issues confronting older women in pregnancy and the difficult reproductive treatment decisions they face.
 I realised that without commenting on broader social issues this post would have just been fear-mongering, potentially chastising women to “get on with it” instead of delaying motherhood for a variety of seemingly “shallow” considerations, such as a career or financial stability.
 How very wrong that would have been to blame women for delaying the joy and desire for a baby, in order to make sure their families are materially secure?
 Duh!

 The world has changed.
 Jobs are a luxury, property is largely unaffordable and social and medical care is being squeezed.
 Adults often aren’t able to afford their own homes and are living with extended family.
 Having a baby has moved down the list as couples struggle to make the rent while working two jobs or more.
 Most people agree that having children when you are in your twenties or thirties is sensible, but the reality is harshly different.